multipli-libs/multipli-bridger/README.md

 4. `removeFundsNative` uses `transfer` instead of the recommended `.call` method (legacy reasons)
 5. No token whitelisting - users can deposit any token

-### Code Origin
-- Contracts use code from older versions of OpenZeppelin (not the latest) and Uniswap V2.
-- This is intentional to match already deployed production contracts

 ### Known Issues
 - Contract organization is suboptimal (legacy reasons)